Ghaydn/minetest_lw_sorter/readme.md

 3. a.
 If you need a storage sorter - include storage_sorter.lua and search_functions.lua
 as said in the comments in corresponding files.

-3. b.
+3b.
 If you need to sort iron and coal to make steel and iron - include steel_maker.lua, as said in the comments.

-3. c.
+3c.
 For other custom sorting algorithms - rewrite
 ` local function get_item_direction(item_name) `

 4. Don't forget to modify head section according to your needs.
 You might want